-According to a staff of the Joint Admissions and Matriculation Board, JAMB, a mystery snake allegedly swallowed proceeds from the sale of admission scratch cards in the state, totalling N36 million.
+A JAMB staff has blamed the theft of proceeds from the sale of admission scratch cards in the state, totalling N36 million, on a mystery snake.

 The board's management for the Makurdi, Benue state office is yet to come to terms with the explanation given by one of its staff members.

 According to the reports, the mystery snake reportedly sneaked into the accounts office of the Board a number of times and made away with the N36m.